 - Pizza sauce - marinara sauce is optional, but recommended.

-Cut around a 19 cm sauce pan lid.
+Step 4: Cut around a 19 centimeter saucepan lid.
 Then, use the ends to form the third circle.

-Bake for about 20 minutes, or until golden.
-Serve with a generous drizzle of olive oil and fresh thyme leaves, oregano or basil.
+Step 8: Bake until golden brown.
+Serve with a generous drizzle of olive oil and sprinkle over fresh thyme leaves, oregano or basil.

-This recipe is quite forgiving.
+This recipe is forgiving.
 There are just two things that are non-negotiable:

 Use the xanthan gum

-Almond flour is gluten free, that's why it's important to add xanthan gum as a binder so the dough is easy to roll out and does not crack.
+Almond flour is gluten-free.
+That's why it is important to add xanthan gum as a binder so the dough is easy to roll out and does not crack.

 Make sure you do not over-stuff the calzones so they stay intact.
 Also, be sure to seal the edges of the dough well so nothing spills out during baking.